kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Background and Motivation

-The AWS CLI GitHub repository is where any user can open issues for bug reports, feature requests, and guidance questions.
-GitHub issues are triaged on a regular basis to determine that they are correctly categorized and express a real and relevant problem or request.
+The AWS CLI GitHub repository is available for any user to report bugs, make feature requests, and ask guidance questions through a GitHub issue.
+GitHub issues are triaged regularly to determine that they are correctly categorized and express a real and relevant problem or request.
 An answer is provided as soon as possible to acknowledge or resolve the issue.
 Feature requests are reviewed for general suitability and uniqueness, but are not actively commented on by maintainers to move the feature forward to an implementation unless they are specifically singled out for further review or backlog grooming.
+Users can vote for features via "reactions" on the issue.
+The popularity of an issue is used to determine which features the maintainers will work on.

 Users can also open pull requests to propose changes to the code base.
-Pull requests are triaged to determine the code owner and the change proposes something sensible.
-If a pull request accompanies an issue, it is generally triaged as well and marked for review.
-On occasion, a cursory review is performed to determine that enough detail has been provided to understand the request.
-The repository automatically runs the functional and unit test suites, and automated feedback is given to the contributor on the testing status (pass or fail).
-If the maintainers decide a feature should be included, a pull request review is scheduled internally.
-Comments are left on GitHub for the contributor.
+Pull requests are triaged via best effort to determine the code owner and the change proposes something sensible.
+Occassionally, a cursory review is performed to determine if enough detail has been provided to understand the proposed change.
-If the pull request comments are not responded to, the maintainers will either continue working from the existing pull request or provide their own implementation in a new one.
+The repository automatically runs functional and unit tests and the status (pass or fail) is reported on the pull request.
+If the maintainers decide a feature should be included, a review is scheduled internally.
+Comments and change requests are made on the GitHub pull request for the contributor.

 Pull requests are used as data in conjunction with issues to identify feature requests that should be prioritized by the maintainers, but the proposed code changes are infrequently used.
 When a feature is prioritized for work it is added to an internal queue for tracking.
-Once the maintainers have written the code for the change, it is opened as a new pull request in the GitHub repository to be merged in.
-Maintainer feedback is used to determine when the pull request is ready to be merged.
+The maintainers write the code for the change and open a new pull request in the GitHub repository.
+It is then reviewed by the maintainers before merging.

 The GitHub repository hosts a CONTRIBUTING guide, standard to many open source projects, to provide guidance on contributing code to the project.
 The current